NasirAbdirahman/VaccineWA/ExtraCode.md

         //const zipRadius = zipcodes.radius(98032, 5);

+//REDUX IS THE ANSWER TO CONTROL STATE//
 //Attempting to Pass ZipCode to results page while restting state// {/*onPress={() =>  navigation.navigate('Results',this.setState({zipCode : ''}))}*/}{/* Wanted it to refresh page with the zipcode here as state,but NO.*/}
+//REDUX IS THE ANSWER TO CONTROL STATE//